 In my twenties, I had always purchased my fishing/hunting license to go with my husband, but never actually hunted.
 Then babies came along and I was grounded.
 When the turkey lottery was announced in 2004, my husband asked me to put in for the lottery to increase our odds.
-I told him if I got picked I’d let him be my sub-permittee, but he’d only get to shoot it if I couldn’t handle his shotgun.
+I told him that if I got picked, I’d let him be my sub-permittee, but he’d only get to shoot it if I couldn’t handle his shotgun.
 As luck would have it, I got drawn.
-We went to turkey school, I shot his gun, and I bagged a 24.5 pound turkey that spring.
+We went to turkey school.
+I shot his gun, and I bagged a 24.5 pound turkey that spring.
 I still hold the record for biggest turkey in the family.
-That fall, I decided to try deer hunting, and shot a 5-point buck.
+That fall, I decided to try deer hunting, and after three weekends of hunting, I shot a 5-point buck.
 I was hooked.

 And as they say, the rest is history.
 I am on a mission to not only enjoy every minute of my life, but to record my adventures for my kids and grandchildren to read.
 By the time I die, they’ll think I was the crazy Momi who liked to have her picture taken, and I’m okay with that.

 Learning to hunt has been empowering for me as well as rewarding.
 I came from a non-hunting family and was taught that only men hunt.
 I was dreadfully afraid of the woods and the darkness even as an adult.
 The first time I heard a partridge take off it nearly scared me out of my wits.
 Now I can walk in to my stand in the dark, and walk out after dark and feel completely confident and unafraid.
 My biggest challenge has been walking out of my bear stand at dark and hiking down the mountain to my waiting four-wheeler, which I never imagined I’d ever be that comfortable in the woods.